Sertraline (as sertraline hydrochloride)

 Things you must do

-continue or get worse during the first one to two months of taking sertraline until the medicine starts to work completely.
+the first one to two months of taking sertraline or after your dose changes.
+These

 thoughts or talk of death or suicide